Diderot-Language/examples/README.md

 As Diderot is a fairly new language, the best practices for packaging up these examples and their associated files is still evolving.
 Patience and/or fearless engagement is appreciated.

+The [diderot-language](https://goo.gl/kXpxhV) google group is the place to discuss the language and its use.